 Line editing is one step up from proofreading.
 When line editing, proofreaders will conduct a more detailed review of your document and will literally go through the manuscript line by line.
 A good proofreader will read a manuscript several times when they are engaged in the line editing process, and they will meticulously check that the document is consistent, that there are no plot discrepancies and that it contains accurate spelling and grammar.
 Line editors use a very specific markup process when line editing and many line editors will use a series of codes, or proofreading symbols, to denote the changes to the text that are required.

 In addition to checking basic spelling and grammar, line editing also involves editing for style and consistency.
 Some types of documents, such as legal manuscripts, dissertations, educational publications, etc. will need to follow certain writing conventions.
 In these cases, editors will consult a style guide to ensure that the conventions are followed accurately and that citations, quotations, and footnotes are properly formatted.
 Once line editors have reviewed a manuscript a couple of times, they will quite often revisit it to examine the formatting.
 This part of the process will be especially important if different editors and proofreaders have been used during the process.
 Some editors may also go one step further when providing copyediting services and will double-check that the facts presented in certain parts of the document are correct and up to date.
+For more information, see our guide to how to be a good editor.

 The final type of copyediting services editors offer is substantive editing, which is even more detailed than line editing.
 Substantive editing is also known as developmental editing or comprehensive editing and—depending on the quality of the written material—can involve much more work on behalf of the editor.
 Substantive editing will often involve the editor restructuring, rewriting or paraphrasing elements of the manuscript.
 They will look at the document as a holistic piece and will ensure that it is coherent throughout and fits together as it should.
 They will add information, where necessary, and will delete anything that they feel is unsuitable or detracts from the message of the document.
 During the substantive editing process, the editor may work closely with the writer to discuss issues with the document and to negotiate a new structure or format.
 In some extreme cases, they may rewrite the entire document.